vincent-camus/benchmarking-precision-scalable-mac-units/README.md

 - **`mac_<architecture>.sv`**: The main SystemVerilog that defines the generic MAC architecture's logic.
 - **`assertions/`**: (Optional) Some architecture have assertion binding files for verification during testbenches and powerbenches.
-- **`batch/`**: Contains the different parameterized or pre-built instanciations for each architecture, varying the level of scalability into a
+- **`batch/`**: Contains the different parameterized or pre-built instanciations for each architecture, varying the level of scalability.
-- **`batch/`**: Contains the parameterized or pre-configured architecture instances, varying the level of scalability.
 Implements a `top_mac_<architecture>` module that includes input registers, mode and configuration signals, and shareable sequencing logic, synthesized but excluded from power and area analysis.
 - **`constraints/`**: Timing constraint files for each MAC instance.
 For each dynamic precision mode, unused registers and known static signals are declared to prevent STA from unnecessarily optimizing.
 - **`pb/`**: Contains powerbench files used for post-synthesis simulation and power estimation for each MAC instance.
 The gate-level netlist is simulated with precision mode, clock frequency, stimuli and VCD files set by external parameters.
 - **`tb_mac_<architecture>.sv`**: (Unused) Testbench manually set for debugging purposes, not used by the DSE framework.